'Amtrak Joe' Biden hails plans for big East Coast tunnel fix - NewsBreak

 The new tunnel will lead to 20,000 construction jobs and cut down on auto traffic and pollution, he said, “jobs for folks I used to think about as I took the train home at night.”

 The tunnel, first opened in 1873 when Ulysses S. Grant was president, connected Philadelphia and Washington by rail for the first time.
 But over time, it became more of a chokepoint than a lifeline.
-There's only one tube, and trains need to slow to just 30 mph (48 kilometers per hour) to navigate a tight turn on the southern end.
+There's only one tube, and trains need to slow to just 30 mph to navigate a tight turn on the southern end.

 Once completed roughly a decade from now, the new tunnel is expected to have two tubes, with up to four tracks total, and allow trains to travel more than 100 mph.
 It will be named for Frederick Douglass, who escaped from slavery in Maryland and became a prominent abolitionist.
 The total project, which includes related bridges and equipment modernization, could cost $6 billion.